martinfelis/blendalot/doc/design.md

 ### Decision

-Re-use of animation data sockets
+Re-use of animation data ports

 ## 5. Inputs into Subgraphs